-- 2.1 In addition to the obligations in Standing Order 1.3.3, before commencing a tendering procedure or making a purchase where no contract exists, the relevant officer must consult with the Corporate Procurement Service to establish whether: - 2.1.1 Any existing contracts or framework contracts accessible to the Council may fulfil their requirements; or - 2.1.2 There is any existing internal provision (including SBcContracts) or any other SBC Family resource which could be used such as Live Borders. - 2.2 The procedure for the award of any contract shall depend upon the estimated aggregated value of that contract.
+- 2.1 In addition to the obligations in Standing Order 1.3.3, before commencing a tendering procedure or making a purchase where no contract exists, the relevant Officer must consult with the Procurement Business Partner to establish whether: - 2.1.1 Any existing contracts or framework contracts accessible to the Council may fulfil their requirements; or - 2.1.2 There is any existing internal provision (including the Council's significant trading operations) or any other SBC Family resource which could be used such as Live Borders. - 2.2 The procedure for the award of any contract shall depend upon the estimated aggregated value of that contract.
 The Appropriate Legislation on the aggregation of contracts shall apply and the artificial splitting of purchase orders or requirements to avoid the application of these Standing Orders is not permitted. - 2.3 Subject to Standing Order 9, or where otherwise legally permitted in respect of proposed contracts which exceed the Prescribed Thresholds, the minimum associated tendering procedures that must be applied are detailed in the Schedule.
-For supported persons services the Procurement of Care and Support Services Guidance issued by the Scottish Government and COSLA and any guidance published under the Act or subsequent Regulations should be followed.

-- 2.4 Health, social care and community services shall be procured in accordance with the Act, the 2015 Regulations, the 2016 Regulations, the Procurement of Care and Support Services 2016 (Best Practice) any statutory guidance issued under the Act and the principles of Co-production.
+For supported persons services the Procurement of Care and Support Services Guidance issued by the Scottish Government and COSLA and any guidance published under the Act or subsequent Regulations should be followed. - 2.4 Health, social care and community services shall be procured in accordance with the Act, the 2015 Regulations, the 2016 Regulations, the Procurement of Care and Support Services 2016 (Best Practice) any statutory guidance issued under the Act and the principles of Co-production.
 For all purchases in excess of €750,000 the procedure shall be sufficient to comply with the principles of transparency and equal treatment of economic operators.

 - 2.5 For all purchases in excess of £50,000 for goods and services and £2million for works, a procurement strategy is required detailing the circumstances of the requirement which may include:

 - Description of the requirement

 - Key stakeholders

 - Budget information

 - Sustainable procurement considerations

 - Route to market

 - Procurement procedure

 - Key procurement risks

 - Proposed contract management arrangements

 - Procurement timetable

-- 2.6 The procurement strategy must be formally authorised by the lead officer for the service in relation to the requirement, the budget holder, the relevant finance officer, and an officer for the Corporate Procurement Service prior to going to market and/or award of contract.
+- 2.6 The procurement strategy must be formally authorised by the lead officer for the service in relation to the requirement, the budget holder, and an officer for the Corporate Procurement Service.